Mitglieder

 Contact: lubabunniam@gmail.com

-Prof Dr Thomas Reuter is a professorial research fellow at the University of Melbourne, but is living mainly in Germany, where he has affiliations with the University of Bonn and Jena University.
+Thomas Reuter is a professorial research fellow at the University of Melbourne, but is living mainly in Germany, where he has affiliations with the University of Bonn and Jena University.
 His work on environmental issues is focused on climate change impacts, sustainable food systems and crisis resilience.
 Regionally he has focused on research in Indonesia, less so South Asia, but much of his focus is on global issue.
 He has served as a board member of ISC, WAU, WCAA, IUAES and Future Earth, and currently of the World Academy of Arts and Science (WAAS).

 Research interests: Sustainability, food systems, resilience, geopolitics, policy